 CLEAR recognises the importance for every child and young person to have the opportunity to be heard”- Simon Carpenter - CEO CLEAR

 It is strongly recommended by the BACP that if this is a field you would like to work in, it is important that you undertake additional specialist training to do so.
-CLEAR are offering a part-time CPCAB accredited Diploma in Working Therapeutically with Children and Young People, beginning in April 2019.
+CLEAR are offering a part-time CPCAB accredited Diploma in Working Therapeutically with Children and Young People, to be confirmed from April.
 This is open to qualified counsellors (and those who will qualify this year).